iotaledger/integration-services/api/usage-ssi-bridge.md

 `GET /identity/{identity-id}`

-Get information about a specific identity by its identity-id.
+Get information (including attached credentials) about a specific identity using the identity-id (DID identifier).

 _Body:_